Embird Embroidery Software

 Open design using "File > Open" menu

-3 - Select menu "Insert > Fabric Flattening Stitches" menu (Picture No. 2).
+3 - Select the "Insert > Fabric Flattening Stitches" menu (Picture No. 2).

-2. Select menu "Insert > Fabric Flattening Stitches" menu
+2. Select "Insert > Fabric Flattening Stitches" menu

-4 - Choose the shape of fabric flatenning stitches (Picture No. 3).
+4 - Choose the shape of the fabric flattening stitches (Picture No. 3).

-3. Choose the shape of fabric flatenning stitches
+3. Choose the shape of fabric flattening stitches

-5 - Specify parameters of flattening stitches such as inflate, optional cavity and how the jump stitches are treated (Picture No. 4).
+5 - Specify parameters of the flattening stitches such as inflate, optional cavity, and how the jump stitches are treated (Picture No. 4).

 4. Specify parameters of flattening stitches